genotrance/px/README.md

 hosts within the intranet without requiring additional configuration for each client or at the proxy.
 If noproxy is defined, the proxy is optional - this allows Px to run as a regular proxy full time if required.

+If SSPI is not available or not preferred, providing a `username` in `domain\username` format allows Px to authenticate as that user.
+The corresponding password is retrieved using Python keyring and needs to be setup directly in the backend.

+On Windows, Credential Manager is the backend and can be accessed as follows:

+    `Control Panel > User Accounts > Credential Manager > Windows Credentials`

+Px looks for a generic credential with Px as the network address.
+More information on keyring backends can be found [here](https://pypi.org/project/keyring).

 There are a few other settings to tweak in the INI file but most are obvious.
 All settings can be specified on the command line for convenience.
 The INI file